-Challenge examinations may be taken by students who have attended a school with limited transferability or who have through work or life experience attained knowledge equivalent to what is being taught in a college course.
-Department chairs and the vice president for academic affairs determine which course offerings are open to challenge.
-Students wishing to challenge a departmental class should see the department chair.
+Challenge examinations may be taken by students who have attended a school with limited transferability or who have through work or life experience attained knowledge equivalent to what is being taught in a College course.
+Program Directors/Course Supervisors and the Chief Academic Officer determine which course offerings are open to challenge.
+Students wanting to challenge a program-related class should see the Program Director/Course Supervisor.
+Health Professions allows no Challenge Exams for HP Core classes.